How to Create Content Faster without Losing Your Mind

 1. Pause for a moment to reaffirm your objectives and primary target audience.
 Before you direct your team to shift into high gear, double check that “more content” is truly an immediate need.

-“Revisit your marketing goals and what you’re trying to accomplish,” says Zach Edling, Vice President of Account Services at Tendo.
+“Revisit your marketing goals and what you’re trying to accomplish,” says Zach Edling, vice president of account services at Tendo.
 “It’s never a bad idea to pause and ask yourself if all the content you’ve scoped is an urgent priority, or if it makes more sense, in the short term, to double down on a smaller subset of content—or a focused audience segment—that will have greater impact.”

 1. Document your content strategy and editorial plan.
-To create content faster you need a roadmap that spells out your business and marketing goals, and details the content marketing strategies and tactics you’ll use to reach those goals.
+To create content faster, you need a roadmap that spells out your business and marketing goals, and details the content marketing strategies and tactics you’ll use to reach those goals.

 Your strategy lays the groundwork for an actionable editorial plan or editorial calendar that maps out the specific content deliverables you need.
 This planning may sound like more work and additional steps, but trust us—it saves time and reduces headaches.